 Every day from 9:30 am to 1:30 pm, copyists can set up their easels in front of the painting of their choice to work on their replicas.

-The Louvre Museum has only two requests: The canvas size shouldn’t match the original and the replica shouldn’t be signed in the original painter’s name.
+The Louvre Museum has only two requests: The canvas size shouldn’t match the original, and the painter should not sign the replica in the original painter’s name.

 24. Mona Lisa has left Louvre Museum on four occasions

 Mona Lisa’s painting left Louvre Museum when Napoleon Bonaparte insisted that it be hung in his private bedroom.